Renaissance (Beyoncé album): Commercial performance

-Upon release, Renaissance garnered the record for the most single-day streams for an album by a female artist on Spotify in 2022, with over 43 million streams, which was later surpassed by Taylor Swift's Midnights.
+Renaissance was a commercial success.
+Upon release, Beyoncé became the first artist in history to simultaneously chart at #1 on 23 or more Billboard charts.
+Renaissance garnered the record for the most single-day streams for an album by a female artist on Spotify in 2022, with over 43 million streams.
 Within three months of its release, Renaissance amassed over 1 billion streams on Spotify.
 It was also the 17th best-selling album of the year according to the International Federation of the Phonographic Industry (IFPI).
+Renaissance was the number one most streamed album worldwide on Deezer in 2023.